aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 If you create a new stack with the same template, and specify `prod` as the value for `EnvType`, the type of your instance will be `t2.small` instead.

 Congratulations!
-You have learned how to conditionally specify resource property types!
+You have learned how to conditionally specify resource property values!

 ### **Challenge**